coder/coder/README.md

 - [**Provision Coder with Terraform**](https://github.com/ElliotG/coder-oss-tf): Provision Coder on Google GKE, Azure AKS, AWS EKS, DigitalOcean DOKS, IBMCloud K8s, OVHCloud K8s, and Scaleway K8s Kapsule with Terraform
 - [**Coder Template GitHub Action**](https://github.com/marketplace/actions/update-coder-template): A GitHub Action that updates Coder templates

+## Contributing

+We are always happy to see new contributors to Coder.
+If you are new to the Coder codebase, we have [a guide on how to get started](https://coder.com/docs/v2/latest/CONTRIBUTING).
+We'd love to see your contributions!